-Dear Families,
+Dear Family,

 Thank you for your interest in enrolling your child in our tutoring program.
-Our Multisensory Structured Language program, based on the Orton-Gillingham approach, is conducted twice per week.
-Our sessions are held in-person at the Scottish Rite Cathedral in New Castle, PA.
+Our Multisensory Structured Language program, based on the Orton-Gillingham approach, is conducted twice per week at the Center.
+Lessons are offered, after school, on Mondays and Wednesdays or Tuesdays and Thursdays.
+Enrolled children are offered 68 lessons per calendar year and attendance is mandatory, including a six week summer session.
 To be effective, this program must be a priority for your child during his or her enrollment.
+Typically, enrollment lasts for two years.